shai-mann/data-gov-agent/README.md

 ## Project Structure

 > **Note on Import Paths**: This project uses relative imports (e.g., `../../lib/utils.ts`) rather than aliased imports (e.g., `@/lib/utils`).
-While aliased imports would improve readability, they are not easily configurable for serverless deployment environments without additional build complexity.
-I apologize for any inconvenience this may cause when navigating the codebase.
+I did everything with aliased imports and it was beautiful, but then I had to remove them to make the app servable on Vercel.
+There were other solutions, they would just involve deeper rewrites.

 ```
 ├── src/